Skip to main content

 RESOURCE GUIDE

 Over the course of developing and expanding The Black Joy Project, I have crossed paths with many joy makers and outlets of joy.
 What better way to conjure more joy than sharing about the places where it already exists?
 The following is a list to browse through if you are eager to learn about more places to find joy.
 Make new connections with people, discover a new place, and try something new in your neighborhood.
 Let this list inspire you, as it has inspired me.
 By no means is the list exhaustive, let it serve as a launch pad.
-The book is a stop on this Black joy train.
-Keep riding, y’all!

 MUSIC